top of page

 Typical of the Habanera / Contradanza are two interrelated rhythmic patterns, the tresillo (3+3+2) and the habanera (♪♩♪♩♩), which Jelly Roll Morton referred to as 'The Spanish Tinge' when applying its influence to his music in New Orleans in the early days of jazz.
 These rhythms are a constant presence in Cervantes' music.

-I learned about these pieces at a time when I did not have regular access to a piano, so I made a project for myself to arrange the pieces for guitar instead.
-You can find the scores here (click the song titles to download), and video recordings of me playing them.
+I learned about these pieces at a time when I did not have regular access to a piano, so I set a project for myself to arrange the pieces for guitar instead.
+You can find the scores here (click the song titles or the score icons above to download), and video recordings of me playing them.
 I will gradually upload more as I get around to them.
 If you find yourself inspired to make your own recordings, I'd love to hear them!

 Enjoy!